 #2 Exercise Boosts Your Immune System

-#3 Exercise is a Free and Awesome Way to Stay Busy
+#3 Exercise is a Free and Can Be Done Anytime, Anywhere

 When you’re anxious, it can feel like everything is spiraling and falling apart.
-Even if it’s just a 15-minute run or 20-minute at-home workout each day, a regular exercise practice gives you back some routine during anxious, uncertain times, and can give you a bright spot in your day to look forward to when it feels like the whole world is falling apart.
+Even if it’s just a 15-minute run or 20-minute at-home workout each day, a consistent exercise practice can provide you with a sense of stability through simply having a routine.
+Instead of being in your head with racing thoughts, this can help ground you back in your body and promote a sense of calm.